 Well guess what??
 Someone from Clay Clueless decided to give us a call soon after.
 This "human" said that they were going tear up the contract, and could we please give him a score of 10 when we received the customer review.
 I'm confused again, does that mean that if we give him a 10, he'd tear up the contract??

-Review about: Clay Cooley Trade-in.
+Product or Service Mentioned: Clay Cooley Trade-in.